d-eathrow/anonymousland/_items/tools.md

 #### __Authentication__

-Multifactor authentication is extremely important as it provides multiple layers to your account even if your password is compromised.
+Multi-factor authentication is extremely important as it provides multiple layers to your account even if your password is compromised.

 - [Aegis](https://github.com/beemdevelopment/Aegis) (Mobile)
 - [andOTP](https://github.com/andOTP/andOTP) (Mobile)